treejer/mobile/src/screens/Profile/README.md

 # Profile

 > Profile screens are in this directory
+>
-> Profile screens will give a information about their account to the user and verification
+> Profile screens will give some information about user's account
+>
+> Verification screens

 - ## [Profile screens](./screens)